 Committee members will have two hours set aside for the meeting, with the first hour being the required preparatory time as required by the OHSA.
-If meetings run late, permission from Senior
+If meetings run late, permission from senior management is needed to extend the time, or to approve scheduling of an additional meeting at a future time to continue with the issues at hand.